Karim-Bennia/Fine_tune_Qwen-2.5-/README.md

 Project Overview
 This project focuses on fine-tuning Qwen-2.5, a powerful LLM, using Unsloth for optimized and efficient training.
 The goal is to transform natural language queries into structured JSON-based outputs.

-Example:
+Example
+Here’s a quick demonstration of how a simple text query is converted into a structured JSON format:

+Input
-Input: "Apple unveils new iPhone model"
+"Apple unveils new iPhone model"

-Output:
+ Output
 {
   "type": "news_headline",
   "operationCode": "&&",